Yarr/Yarr-fw/syn/kc705/README.md

 ## How-to-Use

+Two ways.

-1. Configure ready_to_test/ddr3_kc705.mcs
+- Configure ready_to_test/ddr3_kc705.mcs
     - FMC-LPC supports [VHDCI_to_8xRJ45_FE_I4_Rev_A](https://twiki.cern.ch/twiki/bin/view/Main/TimonHeim?forceShow=1#VHDCI_to_8xRJ45_FE_I4_Rev_A)
-2. Rebuild your vivado project.
+- Rebuild your vivado project.
+    - If the above way does not work, I recommend this way.
+Please report your problem.

 <a name="licence"></a>